Shamhus/Detecting-ADCS-Attacks/README.md

 [*] Got hash for 'administrator@purpleteam.local': aad3b435b51404eeaad3b435b51404ee:aae723d86a44672c3e7868e441f92f02
 ```

-## 10.3 ADCS event logs
+## 10.3 Event logs

-1. 4887
 ![ESC9-4887.jpg](ESC9/ESC9-4887.jpg)
-Seems not detectable as there is no mention of the usurpated administrator upn.
+Seems not detectable based only on the ADCS logs as there is no mention of the usurpated administrator upn.
 The log 4886 doesn't contains any pertinent info as well.

-2. 5136
 ![ESC9-5136.jpg](ESC9/ESC9-5136.jpg)

 To be able to generate the 5136 event ID I needed to enable the **Audit Directory Service Changes**.
 I also need to add a SACL to monitor changes on the UserPrincipalName attribute.